naren-m/literature-notes/highlights/Books/Moonwalking With Einstein.md

 - “singularly simple-minded to believe that written words can do anything more than remind one of what one already knows.”
 (Location 1896)
 - Writing, for Socrates, could never be anything more than a cue for memory—a way of calling to mind information already in one’s head.
 (Location 1897)
 - As Thomas Aquinas put it, “Things are written down in material books to help the memory.”
 (Location 1912)

 - Our internal memories are associational, nonlinear.
 (Location 1983)

 - The historian Ivan Illich has argued that this represented an invention of such magnitude that “it seems reasonable to speak of the pre- and post-index Middle Ages.”
 (Location 1989)

 - To our memory-bound predecessors, the goal of training one’s memory was not to become a “living book,” but rather a “living concordance,” a walking index of everything one had read, and all the information one had acquired.
 (Location 1994)
-- Titled Phoenix, it was translated into several languages and reprinted all across Europe.
-(Location 1998)
-  - **Note:** Try reding Phenix book

 - When the point of reading is, as it was for Peter of Ravenna, remembering, you approach a text very differently than most of us do today.
 (Location 2012)

 - “The First Steps Toward a History of Reading,” Robert Darnton describes a switch from “intensive” to “extensive” reading that occurred as books began to proliferate.
 (Location 2016)

 - “They had only a few books—the Bible, an almanac, a devotional work or two—and they read them over and over again, usually aloud and in groups, so that a narrow range of traditional literature became deeply impressed on their consciousness.”
 (Location 2018)

 - around 1440, things began gradually to change.
 In the first century after Gutenberg, the number of books in existence increased fourteenfold.
 (Location 2020)

 - But in the sixteenth century, an Italian philosopher and alchemist named Giulio Camillo—known as “Divine Camillo” to his many admirers and “the Quack” to his many detractors—had the clever idea of making concrete what had for the previous two thousand years always been an ethereal idea.
 (Location 2043)

 - real wooden building.
 He imagined creating a “Theater of Memory” that would serve as a universal library containing all the knowledge of mankind.
 (Location 2046)

 - assessment—Camillo’s reputation was resurrected in the twentieth century thanks to the efforts of the historian Frances Yates, who helped reconstruct the theater’s blueprints in her book The Art of Memory, and the Italian literature professor Lina Bolzoni, who has helped explain how Camillo’s theater was more than just the work of a nut job, but actually the apotheosis of an entire era’s ideas about memory.
 (Location 2066)
   - **Note:** The art of memory book
-- “American Mnemotechny” and “How to Remember.”
-(Location 2095)
-  - **Note:** Book how to remember
-- Loisette’s 1886 book Physiological Memory: The Instantaneous Art of Never Forgetting selling for as little as $1.25 on the Internet is evidence of its once immense popularity.
-(Location 2099)
-  - **Note:** Book the er of never forgetting with the mnemonics

 - Bell sees himself as the vanguard of a new movement that takes the externalization of memory to its logical extreme: a final escape from the biology of remembering.
 (Location 2145)
 - Bell in his book Total Recall: How the E-Memory Revolution Will Change Everything.
 (Location 2147)
 - Bell has kept a digital “surrogate memory” to supplement the one in his brain.
 It ensures that a record is kept of anything and everything that might be forgotten.
 (Location 2149)